-Each new pole will be installed directly into the ground or placed on a concrete foundation, such as a drilled pier foundation or a self-supporting foundation.
+Typically, each new pole will be installed directly into the ground or placed on a concrete foundation, such as a drilled pier foundation or a self-supporting foundation.
 This will be determined by the structural loading, soil strength, and accessibility of each pole site.

 Installing drilled pier foundations will involve placing a reinforced-steel cage into the excavated hole and covering the cage with concrete.
-The concrete will cure for 28 days before the pole is ready to be installed.
+The concrete will cure for approximately 28 days before the pole is ready to be installed.
 During construction of the new poles, the existing poles will remain in place, depending on the construction plan.

 Installing new lines

 When installing the new wire, specialized vehicles are used to tension the wire.
-Pulling and tensioning sites may be needed every couple of miles along the corridor during construction, and will be located in the existing corridor as much as practicable.
+Pulling and tensioning sites may be needed every couple of miles along the corridor during construction and would typically be in the existing corridor.
 Once the new lines are set, the existing wooden poles will be removed.

 Demobilization, clean-up and restoration

 Once construction is complete in an area, crews will remove equipment and materials from the construction sites and staging areas and begin restoring and replanting the corridor as agreed to with the property owner or per permit conditions.